essentialkaos/bibop/COOKBOOK.md

 ##### `backup-restore`

-Restore file from backup. `backup-restore` can be executed multiple times with different commands.
+Restores file from backup. `backup-restore` can be executed multiple times with different commands.

 **Syntax:** `backup-restore <path>`